-10.5.1 SINGLE AND DUAL SCREEN PROJECTION
+10.6.1 SCREENS

-Motorized data projection screen(s) will be centered to the room for uninterrupted viewing from each angle, and if possible, recessed in the ceiling.
-The screen (s) will be positioned 1 foot away from the wall or whiteboard, flush to the ceiling.
+Motorized data projection screen(s) will be centered in front of the audience.
+This provides uninterrupted viewing from each angle, and if possible, recessed in the ceiling.
+The screen (s) will be positioned 6 inches away from the wall or whiteboard, flush to the ceiling.
 The number of screens, size and exact location will vary depending on the academic space.
 Each screen will include a manual switch, housed to the left of the screen, for raising and lowering.
-Matte white is the recommended screen color choice for high optimization.
+Typical screen sizes are 109" diagonal (57 1/2" X 92")